PlaidPeacoat/Meet-App/README.md

 ▪ Given: The app is loaded.
 ▪ When: When the user clicks on a city.
 ▪ Then: A chart with the number of events in a city is served to the user.

+4.2, use of serverless functions:

+User authentication: When a user logs into the app, a serverless function can be triggered to authenticate their credentials and generate an access token.
+This function can be hosted on a cloud platform like AWS Lambda or Google Cloud Functions.

+Real-time messaging: The Meet App could use serverless functions to handle real-time messaging between users.
+These functions can be triggered when a message is sent or received, and can be hosted on a cloud platform like Firebase Cloud Functions or AWS Lambda.

+Notifications: When a user receives a new message or a meeting invitation, a serverless function can be triggered to send a push notification to their device.
+This function can be hosted on a cloud platform like AWS Lambda or Google Cloud Functions.

+Media processing: The Meet App could use serverless functions to process and store media files such as images or videos.
+When a user uploads a file, a serverless function can be triggered to compress, resize or transcode the file, and store it in a cloud storage like Amazon S3 or Google Cloud Storage.

+The use of serverless functions in CareerFoundry Meet App is beneficial because it allows the app to scale seamlessly based on the number of users without worrying about infrastructure management.
+As the number of users increases, the app can rely on cloud providers to automatically scale the functions based on usage, and only pay for the resources used.
+This helps the app to keep its operational costs low while delivering a high-quality experience to users.
+Additionally, using serverless functions can make development faster, as developers can focus on building features rather than managing infrastructure.